A Celebration of Change

 In order to help you get to know me better, I offer the following:

-Free 30-minute phone session
+Free 10-minute phone consultation

-Yes, I have a limited number of openings in the evenings.
-I also have openings on Saturdays.
+I work and can't come in during normal business hours.
+Do you have evening hours or weekend hours?
+Yes, I have a limited number of openings in the evenings and on Saturdays.
 Give me a call and we'll see what time slots are available to meet your needs.

 How long and how many times a week is a typical session?